nrpieper/DevTember-Oh-My-Posh/README.md

 ## 🚀 Installation

 You can either install the theme directly from GitHub (recommended for easy setup) or by downloading the file locally.
+Choose the variation you prefer.

 ### Prerequisites

 1. Make sure you have the latest version of **[Oh My Posh](https://ohmyposh.dev/docs/installation/windows)** installed.
 2. You need a **[Nerd Font](https://www.nerdfonts.com/)** installed and set as the font in your terminal.
-(I recommend *FiraCode Nerd Font* or *Cascadia Code PL*).
+(I recommend *FiraCode Nerd Font* or *CaskaydiaCove NF*).

 ### Quick Install (from GitHub)

-This method loads the theme directly from the internet, no download required.
+This method loads the theme directly from the internet.
+Choose the line for the variation you prefer.

 1. Open your PowerShell profile file.